They are so popular that the chances are that you probably already wear a gray suit. However, are you making the most out of this versatile color?

 Other Accessories You Can Wear with a Gray Suit

 The surest way to add the polishing touches to your look is through accessories.

 When done successfully, accessories will tie your entire ensemble together, making your look seamless and natural.

 Focus on a few essential accessories, but don’t add too many.
 Less is more, and you don’t want to appear to be trying too hard to make a good impression when you wear a suit.

 One of the first rules of fashion is that all leather must match.
-So If you are wearing black leather shoes, your belt must also be black leather.
+So, if you are wearing black leather shoes, the suit belt must also be black leather.

 It would be incredibly noticeable right away if you were to add a brown belt instead.
 That would be a distraction from your entire outfit and could ruin your entire effect.